cdstanford/dz3-artifact/README.md

 # dZ3

-This is the artifact for the paper: *Symbolic Boolean Derivatives for Efficiently Solving Extended Regular Expression Constraints.* This repository is for the artifact evaluation for PLDI 2021.
+This is the artifact for the paper: *Symbolic Boolean Derivatives for Efficiently Solving Extended Regular Expression Constraints.* This artifact is provided as a Docker container for the artifact evaluation for PLDI 2021.

+If convenient, you can also view the artifact files online on GitHub [here](https://github.com/cdstanford/dz3-artifact).
+The GitHub repository contains everything in the Docker container except the solver binaries, which are too large.

 ## Artifact Overview